nmichlo-old/arbotix-arm-quickstart/README.md

 ### Mount Point:
 - /dev/ttyUSB0
     - Some programs cannot handle other mount points.
-    - Disconnects may cause ttyUSB<N> to increment.
+    - Disconnects may cause ttyUSB{N} to increment.

 ### Permissions:
 - Each time /dev/ttyUSB0 is connected, permissions must be changed to 777.